Order of Watchers: Founding

 In the summer of 1922, one of Wilfred Monod's sons - Theodore, the future famous naturalist and botanist - brought him a rule project.
 After a few simplifications, a constitutive text was drawn up and, on 20 April 1923, a dozen or so members joined the "Third Order" of Watchmen.

 From the beginning, Wilfred Monod insists on putting "Third Order" in inverted commas to remind us that he is not referring to any monastic order.
 Likewise, the figure of Francis of Assisi is given a certain amount of discretion and is preferred to that of Peter Waldo, more acceptable in the Protestant world.

 But the aim remains.
-The Franciscan spirit is found in the three words of order of the Watchers, which - according to Monod - reflect above all the spirit of the Beatitudes pronounced by Jesus: "Joy, simplicity, mercy".
+The Franciscan spirit is found in the three words of the order of the Watchers, which - according to Monod - reflect above all the spirit of the Beatitudes pronounced by Jesus: "Joy, simplicity, mercy".
 By cultivating inner silence, by uniting prayer and action, by being "in solidarity with the whole Church and the world itself", it is a matter of "living an ordinary life in an extraordinary way".

 Development

 Wilfred Monod remained in charge of the Watchers ("prior") until 1942, shortly before his death.
 He was succeeded by Pastor Georges-François Grosjean, and in 1974 by Pastor Roger Belmont.

 In 1991, Daniel Bourguet took over this responsibility.
 A theologian and pastor, he wrote numerous works marked by meditation on the Bible and the spirituality of the Church Fathers.
 In particular, he developed the notion of "interiorised monasticism", borrowed from the Russian thinker Paul Evdokimov.
 Driven by a monastic vocation, he has lived since 2002 as a hermit in the Cévennes.

 After a long decline, the Fraternity experienced new growth: 200 members in 2005, 300 in 2007, and more than 400 in 2018.
-Since 2012, Claude Caux-Berthoud, a pastor of the United Protestant Church of France, is the sixth prior of the community.
+Since 2012, Claude Caux-Berthoud, a pastor of the United Protestant Church of France, has been the sixth prior of the community.